-1. At the beginning of the employee's work year, the employee will meet privately with the principal/supervisor who is immediately responsible for his/her evaluation, and meet with classroom teachers and other employees involved with his/her services to define respective responsibilities, with the option of developing a written list of specific responsibilities consistent with the job descriptions, SPS rules, regulations, procedures, and the provisions of this Agreement.
+1. At the beginning of the employee's work year, the employee will meet privately with the principal/supervisor who is immediately responsible for their evaluation and meet with classroom teachers and other employees involved with their services to define respective responsibilities, with the option of developing a written list of specific responsibilities consistent with the job descriptions, SPS rules, regulations, procedures, and the provisions of this Agreement.

-- 2. Newly Hired Employees - a.
-Newly hired employees shall complete at least a three (3) month probationary period after reporting for duty.
-During the probationary period the employee's supervisor shall complete monthly evaluations of the employee's performance, utilizing the Probationary Report form. - b.
-The principal/supervisor shall discuss the evaluation(s) in detail with the individual employee.
-Probationary Report forms shall be signed by the employee at the time of the evaluation, and signed by the principal/ supervisor prior to submission to Employment Services.
+2. Newly Hired Employees

+- a.
+Newly hired employees will complete at least a three (3) month probationary period after reporting for duty.
+During the probationary period the employee's supervisor will complete monthly evaluations of the employee's performance, utilizing the Probationary Report form. - b.
+The principal/supervisor will discuss the evaluation(s) in detail with the individual employee.
+Probationary Report forms will be signed by the employee at the time of the evaluation and signed by the principal/ supervisor prior to submission to Employment Services.
 The employee's signature does not constitute approval, only that the form has been received.
-The employee shall receive a copy of his/her completed Probationary Report form from the principal/supervisor at the time of evaluation. - c.
-If the reports are satisfactory for the first three (3) months, the employee shall be placed on regular status.
-The District will make training on the evaluation process available quarterly. - d.
-If at the end of the first three (3) months an employee is performing unsatisfactorily, the principal/supervisor shall complete a Performance Appraisal form.
+The employee will receive a copy of their completed Probationary Report form from the principal/supervisor at the time of evaluation. - c.
+If the reports are satisfactory for the first three (3) months, the employee will be placed on regular status.
+SPS will make training on the evaluation process available quarterly. - d.
+If at the end of the first three (3) months an employee is performing unsatisfactorily, the principal/supervisor will complete a Performance Appraisal form.
 The probationary period may be extended for a maximum of three (3) weeks.
 At the end of any probationary period, the employee will be re-evaluated and: a) be removed from probationary status, or b) be terminated. - e.
-Employees covered by this Agreement shall not be responsible for evaluating other classified employees or certificated employees. - f.
+Employees covered by this Agreement will not be responsible for evaluating other classified employees or certificated employees.
+Any performance concern not called to the attention of the employee in a timely manner, within ten (10) working days, may not be used as the basis for an adverse evaluation.
+Evidence for classified evaluation will not be provided by other classified or certificated staff.
+Evidence of the employee's performance of regular duties must be collected and considered as part of the evaluation process. - f.
 All unsatisfactory ratings must be accompanied by a Performance Improvement Report form and an opportunity must be provided, including reasonable help, for the employee to improve in the areas of weakness indicated.
-The employee shall have the right to have an SEA representative present when the Performance Improvement Report form is presented to the employee.
+The employee will have the right to have an SEA representative present when the Performance Improvement Report form is presented to the employee.